EU NGT Regulation: Final Steps Toward a Differentiated Framework

 NGT 2 Plants

-Labelling & Traceability: Mandatory labelling for NGT 2 products (if detected above thresholds) and traceability requirements apply, though these are less stringent than for conventional GMOs.
+Labelling & Traceability: Mandatory labelling for NGT 2 products and traceability requirements apply, equivalent to conventional GMOs.

 The Authorisation Procedure for NGT 2 Plants

-NGT 2 plants follow a streamlined authorization procedure designed to be faster and less burdensome than traditional GMO approvals.
-The process begins with submitting a technical dossier to the European Food Safety Authority (EFSA), including detailed information about the genetic modifications, risk assessment data, and intended uses.
-Unlike traditional GMOs, the timeline is compressed to approximately 3-4 years total.
-The application includes molecular characterization, toxicological and allergenicity studies, and environmental risk assessment, but with reduced data requirements compared to conventional GMOs.
-EFSA evaluates the dossier and provides a scientific opinion, which member states consider in their decision-making.
-Cultivation trials may be required to generate additional safety data before full authorization.
-Key differences from traditional GMO procedures include simplified data requirements, faster timelines, and a focus on comparative assessments rather than absolute safety proofs.
-Once authorized, NGT 2 plants can be cultivated, processed for food/feed, or placed on the market across the EU, subject to traceability and labeling requirements.
+Under the proposed Regulation, NGT 2 plants would follow a streamlined authorisation procedure designed to be faster and less burdensome than traditional GMO approvals.
+The process is expected to begin with submitting a technical dossier to EFSA, including detailed information about the genetic modifications, risk assessment data, and intended uses.
+The application would include molecular characterisation, toxicological and allergenicity studies, and environmental risk assessment, but with reduced data requirements compared to conventional GMOs.
+EFSA would evaluate the dossier and provide a scientific opinion, which Member States would consider in their decision-making.
+Cultivation trials may be required to generate additional safety data before full authorisation.
+Key differences from traditional GMO procedures are expected to include simplified data requirements, faster timelines, and a focus on comparative assessments rather than absolute safety proofs.
+Once authorised, NGT 2 plants would be able to be cultivated, processed for food/feed, or placed on the market across the EU, subject to traceability and labelling requirements.

 Intellectual Property and Patent Considerations

-Intellectual property protection for NGT plants follows standard patent eligibility criteria, but regulatory classification affects patent strategies.
-NGT 1 plants, being equivalent to conventionally bred varieties, may face challenges in obtaining patents if the modifications could theoretically occur through traditional breeding.
-However, the specific NGT methods used (like CRISPR) can often be patented separately.
-NGT 2 plants generally qualify for standard patent protection under the European Patent Convention, as they involve more complex modifications.
-International IP considerations are crucial, as patent protection varies globally—NGT plants may be patentable in the US and other jurisdictions even if exempt from EU GMO regulations.
+Intellectual property protection for NGT plants will continue to follow standard patent eligibility criteria, but the eventual regulatory classification is likely to influence patent strategies.
+NGT 1 plants, being treated as equivalent to conventionally bred varieties, may face challenges in obtaining patents where the modifications could theoretically occur through traditional breeding.
+The specific NGT methods used (such as CRISPR) can in many cases be patented separately.
+NGT 2 plants are generally expected to qualify for standard patent protection under the European Patent Convention, as they involve more complex modifications.
+International IP considerations are crucial, as patent protection varies globally — NGT plants may be patentable in the US and other jurisdictions even if exempt from EU GMO regulations.
 Companies should consider patenting the NGT methods, specific genetic constructs, and resulting traits.
 Strategies for protecting NGT innovations include securing broad patent claims on gene editing tools, maintaining trade secrets for proprietary sequences, and using plant variety rights for new varieties.
 Regulatory data protection periods may also apply, providing market exclusivity.
-Consulting IP specialists early in development is essential to maximize protection and avoid conflicts with existing patents.
+Consulting IP specialists early in development is essential to maximise protection and avoid conflicts with existing patents.

 Impact on ABS and Nagoya Protocol Obligations